gavinsf/robot-arm-minigame/README.md

 # robot-arm-minigame

-Textures :
+A conveyor drops balls into a bin
+Selecting a ball causes a robot arm to places them into a corresponding colour chute
+Balls that touch other balls are grabbed in a chain, mutliplying the ball's score

+## MVP Features
+Modeling:
+- Ball
+- Conveyor
+- Bin

+Gameplay:
+- Ball spawning and color property
+- Ball selection
+- Play area collision
+- Chain ball w/ movement to chute via spline
+- Chute despawn / points mechanic
+- Score UI
+- Game Finished UI
+- Main menu UI

+## Future features
+- Texturing:
+	- Ball
+	- Conveyor belt
+	- Environment

+- Varying play basin shapes
+- Powerups / special balls

+## Assignment
 Landscape :
 Use of splines / Path3D / custom fonts :
 Particle systems
 A building made of a set of MeshInstance3D, with brick textures :
 Physics simulation to calculate a simple ball / box movement with gravity : Gavin